Ainara Mancebo

 This user has not added any information to their profile yet.

 I am a political scientist passionate about democracy theory and praxis.
 Two relevant academic aspects of my MSc and PhD are democracy and the use of comparative approach.
 My research focuses on comparative democratization, relating to institutional change, party systems and party behavior in emerging democracies.
 In understanding the problems of democratic consolidation and state-building and the sustainability of party competition, as well as the various motivations of the political actors engaged in the process of institutional design.
-I completed my MSc and PhD in political science at the National Long Learning University (UNED Spain).
+I completed my MSc and PhD in political science and public administration at the National Long Learning University (UNED Spain).
 Likewise, I received a BA in journalism from the University of Ramon Llull (Spain), a BA(Hons) in contemporary history from University of Salamanca (Spain) and a postgraduate degree on external relations of the European Union from Université Libre de Bruxelles/James Madison College (Belgium).
 The main focus of my current research is to examine party behavior in legislative institutions.
 My scholarly work and multidisciplinary academic foundation are complemented by my professional background as journalist, lecturer and public affairs consultant, in Spain, France, US and South Africa.

 Description of Current Research Topics: